 Ethereum Build Error: Unknown Iconize Event Issue

-The error you’re experiencing with 0.4.0rc1 on Ubuntu indicates that the Ethereum project is encountering an issue during the build process, specifically related to the ui.cpp
+The error you’re experiencing with 0.4.0rc1 on Ubuntu indicates that the Ethereum project is encountering an issue during the build process, specifically related to the ui.cpp file in the CMainFrame class.
+The warning suggests that there may be a problem with the wxIconizeEvent object.

 Causes of the Issue: